 However, the farmer didn’t own his land - he rented a small parcel of a much bigger piece of land from the local lord.

-Things went great for many years… until the local lord got sick.
+Things went great for many years… until the local landlord got sick.

 And so one day, the farmer got a knock at his door.

-A severe looking monk said that the land was now in the property of the church – and his rent contract was no longer valid.
+The local authorities were here to announce that the land was now in the property of the bank - and his rent contract was no longer valid.

 The farmer and his entire family were unceremoniously kicked out, forced to begin again somewhere else.

-In this metaphor, you are the farmer and the “land” is your blogging platform.
+In this metaphor, you are the farmer and the “land” is where you publish your content.

 Your content marketing is like the crops that a farmer would plant.